You’ve Found the Sailfish – Now What? Expert Guatemala Billfishing Tips from Captain David Salazar

 Salazar: It all stays the same.
 We don’t really change it.
 My teasers, like my bridge teasers, they’re always on the second wave.
 The long teaser is always on the fourth or fifth wave.
 That’s pretty standard.

-Every time we fish with Captain Salazar, or one of his colleagues, we learn a little bit more about the art of billfishing.
-Fortunately, he’s also quite adept at explaining the sweet science.
+Every time we fish with the captains at Casa Vieja Lodge, we learn a little bit more about the art of billfishing.
+Unfortunately, we lost Captain Salazar after this explanation of the sweet science, but his legacy and his lessons live on.
 If you really want to get more insight into it, however, you need to see it for yourself.
 Email Hanna and she’ll get you the details on a trip to Guatemala to get in on the action.